ARE YOU A CALF OR A CALF-NOT?

 What am I talking about?

 That high tension spontaneous contraction is the key to building bigger calves, because that is how they respond the best.
 That is how you create true overload.
+A dedicated calf workout routine is unnecessary and not the best way to do this.

 #1 BEST WAY TO DEVELOP YOUR CALVES AT HOME